-- 1. RB Power Limited ("RB Power") is wholly owned by RB Management Holding Limited ("RB Management"), the holding vehicle incorporated in the BVI used by TMF (Cayman) Ltd., the trustee of a discretionary trust established by Mr. Tso (as the settlor) with Mr. Tso as one of the beneficiaries (the "Family Trust").
+- 1. RB Power Limited ("RB Power") is wholly owned by RB Management Holding Limited ("RB Management"), the holding vehicle incorporated in the BVI used by TMF (Cayman) Ltd., the trustee of a discretionary trust established by Mr. Tso (as the settlor) with Mr. Tso being one of the beneficiaries.
 By virtue of the SFO, Mr. Tso is deemed to be interested in the Shares held by RB Power. - 2.
 The shares are held by Cyber Building Limited, a company owned as to 50/50 by Mr. Tso and Ms. Tsui.
 By virtue of the SFO, both Mr. Tso and Ms. Tsui are deemed to be interested in the shares held by Cyber Building Limited. - 3.
-Ms. Tsui is the spouse of Mr. Tso.
-Under Part XV of the SFO, Ms. Tsui is deemed to be interested in the same number of Shares in which Mr. Tso is interested.
+Mr. Tso personally holds 1,360,000 Shares and 2,400,000 Share options of the Company. - 4.
+These are the Share options held by Mr. Tso's spouse, Ms. Tsui. - 5.
+Under Part XV of the SFO, Ms. Tsui is deemed to be interested in the same number of Shares and Share options in which Mr. Tso is interested.

-Save as disclosed above, as at 31 March 2022, none of the Directors or chief executive of the Company nor their associates had any interests or short positions in the Shares, underlying Shares or debentures of the Company or its associated corporations, which had to be notified to the Company and the Stock Exchange under the SFO or pursuant to Section 352 of the SFO, to be entered in the register referred to therein or which were required, pursuant to the Model Code, to be notified to the Company and the Stock Exchange.
+Save as disclosed above, as at 31 March 2023, none of the Directors or chief executive of the Company nor their associates had any interests or short positions in the Shares, underlying Shares or debentures of the Company or its associated corporations, which had to be notified to the Company and the Stock Exchange under the SFO or pursuant to Section 352 of the SFO, to be entered in the register referred to therein or which were required, pursuant to the Model Code, to be notified to the Company and the Stock Exchange.